 Head of Marketing, Amava

 Steven Dupree, MBA, has more than a decade of experience helping startups across multiple industries achieve $1B+ valuations through digital marketing and tactical customer acquisition.
 After receiving an MBA from Stanford University, Mr. Dupree dabbled in venture capital before exiting to build companies again.
 He continues to invest in and advise promising entrepreneurs in his free time.

 Susan Carman, MS, CHCIO, PMP

-Program Chair of Health and Medical Informatics
+Program Chair of Health Informatics